 Despite all the advice we hear from doctors and dermatologists about protecting our skin from the sun, skin-cancer rates have been on the rise for 30 years.
-Nearly 5 million Americans are treated yearly and the likelihood of someone getting skin cancer has risen 300% since 1994.
+Nearly five million Americans are treated yearly and the likelihood of someone getting skin cancer has risen 300% since 1994.
 There are three major types of skin cancer – the most common is basal cell carcinoma.
 The second most common is squamous cell carcinoma and the third is melanoma – the most dangerous of the three.
-Basal Cell Carcinoma has three forms, superficial (the least worrisome), nodular (the most common) and morpheaform (the most challenging).
+Basal cell carcinoma has three forms, superficial (the least worrisome), nodular (the most common), and morpheaform (the most challenging).
 Squamous cell carcinoma makes up about 20% of all skin cancer cases and is most often found in people who are experiencing immunosuppression from HIV or cancer treatment drugs.
-The least common of these is melanoma, which it is more concerning because it is likely to grow and spread if not treated early.
+The least common of these is melanoma, which is more concerning because it is likely to grow and spread if not treated early.